acroneberger/cpsc5200_assignment3/readme.md

 `"horz gray resize1000x1000"`
 will be interpreted as flip the image horizontally, convert that image to grayscale, and resize that output to 1000x1000 pixels.

+Content types: `/api/create-formula` and `/api/update-formula` both expect data to be sent with the content type `application/json`. `/api/process-image` expects image data to be sent with the content type `multipart/form-data`.
+All endpoints except for `api/process-image` return JSON responses, while `api/process-image` returns image data with the content type set to the MIME type of the image format.
+At present the only MIME type used on return is `image/jpeg`.

 The following are all valid endpoints for interacting with the API:

 #### /api/create-formula (POST)